greenm01/ec4x/docs/ec4x_specs.md

 Planetary Shields (PS) and Ground Batteries (GB) are planet based assets that provide an extra layer of defense to a player's colonies.

 Planetary Shields protect your colonies from orbital bombardment.
 With increasing SLD levels they have a higher probability of absorbing direct hits, and also become more powerful.

+Shields do not prevent the landing of Troop Transports.

 | SLD Level | % Chance | 1D20 Roll | % of Hits Blocked |
 |:---------:|:--------:|:---------:|:-----------------:|